zachvalenta/jvns.ca/content/post/2018-01-22-profiler-week-3--refactoring--better-testing--and-an-alpha-release-.markdown

 fix the issue (to do with calling C functions), I can check that core dump into `rbspy-testdata`, add a test, and make sure it stays fixed!

+One more example of a thing these tests helped me do -- I needed to get both the relative and the absolute path to a file in Ruby 1.9.3.
+Figuring out how to do this was pretty simple (I did a little `git blame` and then this [commit showed me the way](https://github.com/ruby/ruby/commit/bac9f65f707e8ffcb79389e5b10b32addc94dc01)).
+With the Ruby 1.9.3 core dump, I could add code to get the relative & absolute path, run `get_stack_trace` on the core dump, and assert that I got the expected answer!
+Really easy!

 ### contributors!

 I published my first release last night.
 So far 3 people have created issues and I've merged a pull